GX4FM-Base-X/SemanticDataLink/linkml/patch/README.md

 The shaclgen.py contains a fix that adds the suffix Shape to the class to prevent name clashes when generating OWL and shacl. @Paul Moosmann will check with Christoph if this fix should also be applied to the forked repository.

 # Summary
-- all python files are taken from the forked repository
+- all python files are taken from the forked repository (except sqlalchemy bug).
 - the shaclgen.py contains the "Shape" suffix fix in addition.